mavost/docuserver/aws.md

 #### AWS Network Firewall

-With AWS Network Firewall, you can define firewall rules that provide fine-grained control over network traffic on the VPC level.
+With AWS Network Firewall, you can set up a *physical* firewall with rules that provide fine-grained control over network traffic on the VPC level.
 AWS Network Firewall operates at Layers 3-7.
 AWS Network Firewall protects the perimeter of your virtual private cloud.
 It controls inbound and outbound traffic for the entire network.
 It integrates with Firewall Manager.

+This service will filter your network traffic even before it reaches your internet gateway.

 Reference: [AWS Network Firewall](https://aws.amazon.com/network-firewall/)